waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Status:** The western part of Ilex Forest is blocked by a tree that requires CUT.
 I will return here after obtaining the HM.

 ## III.
 Strategy & Planning
-- The `area_explorer` tool is fundamentally broken.
-I will not rely on it.
-Future complex pathfinding will be done manually or with `run_code` for isolated logic tests.
+- The `area_explorer` tool has been fixed and is now reliable.
+I have also created a `farfetchd_herder` agent to help with the herding puzzle.
 - I must be more diligent about immediate data management (notepad, markers, world graph) to avoid cascading errors.

 ### Puzzles